 Social Support

 The positive change in the tangible support of the clients, even though statistically significant, is low (d' = 0.18).
-However, the intervention (phone calls) can improve the tangible support indirectly only.
+However, the intervention (phone calls) can only improve their tangible support indirectly.

 A statistically significant and meaningful positive effect (d' = 0.36) was found in the emotional support of the clients.